yenbuilds/my-operating-principles/yenbuilds-strategic-intp-compound-engine.md

-# THE YENBUILDS INTP COMPOUND ENGINE
+# THE INTP COMPOUND ENGINE
 *(With an Important Disclaimer)*

 > **Disclaimer (Read First)**